June 2016, the Editor-In-Chief of Human Reproduction finally says publicly what we have been telling donors since 2005:

 I hope you and your son are happy and well!

-Paul's Story (pdf) Paul gives an eloquent and heartwarming perspective from a former donor.
+- Paul's Story Paul gives an eloquent and heartwarming perspective from a former donor.

-Knowing about you biological origins is a basic right, April 2012, The Age, written by a former sperm donor.
+- Knowing about your biological origins is a basic right, April 2012, The Age, written by a former sperm donor.

 Experiences of Donors Connecting on the DSR